misskniss/language-research/mhandysi/README.md

 > One other major difference is there is no array type for strings.

-###Syntax

 > Arrays are initialized to a variables name with the keyword "array", with a
 > typecode and initializer.

->the typcosed for defining the type of array are as follows:
+The typcodes for defining the type of array are as follows:

 - ‘b’ -> Represents signed integer of size 1 byte
 - ‘B’ -> Represents unsigned integer of size 1 byte